medeirosvinicius/medeirosvinicius/README.md

 - 👋 Hi, I’m @medeirosvinicius
 - 👀 I’m interested in Data Analysis and Software Engenieer
 - 🌱 I’m currently learning C and Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  on my Linkdein
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I love Read Anthropology
+- ⚡ Fun fact: I love Read about Architeture and Design.
 <!---
 medeirosvinicius/medeirosvinicius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.